zerasul/mdbook_en/13Scroll/scroll.md

 As we can see in the previous fragment, we will configure both horizontal and vertical scroll as Plane scrolling.
 Then inside the game loop, we will call the rest of the functions and the Sprite table will be updated.

-Let's see how the rest of the functions work; as in the case of the function ```void inputHandle()```, that manages the input of the buttons.
-In this case, the idea is that when the character moves to the right and reaches a certain point, it moves and can advance through the stage; however in this case we will only implement the displacement to the left so if the Sprite moves in the opposite direction it will not advance.
+Let's see how the rest of the functions work; as in the case of the function ```void inputHandle()```, manages the input of the buttons.
+In this case, the idea is when the character moves to the right and reaches a certain point, it moves and can advance through the stage; however in this case we will only implement the displacement to the left so if the Sprite moves in the opposite direction it will not advance.

 Let's see a function's fragment: